By Age Group

 Cancer deaths data are derived from the Ontario Cancer Registry (OCR) operated by Cancer Care Ontario.
 The OCR contains information on Ontario residents who have died of all types of malignant cancers.
 Cancer sites were coded using the Third Edition of the International Classification of Diseases for Oncology (ICDO-3).

-Figure one below shows the trend in breast cancer mortality in both Simcoe Muskoka and Ontario over the twenty-seven year period from 1986 to 2012.
-The female breast cancer mortality rates both in Simcoe Muskoka and Ontario have decreased significantly over this time period, with an average annual decline of approximately two per-cent per year.
+Figure one below shows the trend in breast cancer mortality in both Simcoe Muskoka and Ontario over the 27 year period from 1986 to 2012.
+The female breast cancer mortality rates both in Simcoe Muskoka and Ontario have decreased significantly over this time period, with an average annual decline of approximately 2% per year.

 By Age Group

 Female breast cancer mortality increases significantly with age (see figure two).
 The age-specific breast cancer mortality rates between 2007 and 2012 (combined) in Simcoe Muskoka were highest among older seniors 75 years of age and older at 158 (136.7, 181.4) deaths per 100,000, compared with only six (3.9, 8.4) deaths per 100,000 women 20 to 44 years of age.
 The age-specific female breast cancer mortality rates in Simcoe Muskoka were not significantly different from the comparable provincial rates for all age groups among adults 20 years of age and older.